-The mission of the Public Health Program at Santa Clara University is to “educate leaders for a healthier world.”
+The mission of the Department of Public Health at Santa Clara University is to “educate leaders for a healthier world.”
 We believe we must go beyond simply guiding our students in the acquisition of knowledge and technical skills.
-We must cultivate critical thinking, lifelong learning, and habits of mind that will allow our students to truly develop as leaders while engaging contemporary issues of health, equity, and justice.
-To this end, the Valeriote Goldman Public Health Leadership Program (VG-PHLP) was created.
+We must cultivate critical thinking, lifelong learning, and habits of mind that will allow our students to truly develop as leaders while engaging with contemporary issues of health, equity, and justice.
+To this end, the Valeriote-Goldman Public Health Leadership Program (VG-PHLP) was created.

 The Valeriote Goldman Public Health Leadership Program (VG-PHLP) is an annual program partnering SCU Public Health students with local non-profit leaders for fellowship, dialogue, and experiential learning.
 The program seeks to:

 - Develop leadership skills among Public Health students, while deepening the commitment to effective and ethical leadership for social change among current and future public health professionals;

 - Provide public health students with deep and relevant experiential learning opportunities through mentored internships, while providing local non-profit organizations with skilled interns to further their missions; and

 - Build an employment pipeline for SCU students by expanding their professional network and opportunities, while strengthening partnerships between SCU and the surrounding community.

 Courses-- VG-PHLP fellows will be enrolled in the PHSC 130 Public Health Leadership course (2 units) in the Spring quarter preceding the internship.
 PHSC 130 is a 2-unit course that hones skills in preparation for the summer internship placement and also fulfills the PHSC 139 requirement.
 In the Fall quarter after the internship, fellows will be enrolled in a dedicated section of PHSC 197 to conclude their VG experience.